Idaho State hosts Chappell and UC Davis - WTOP News

 BOTTOM LINE: UC Davis visits Idaho State after Isaiah Chappell scored 20 points in UC Davis’ 79-78 loss to the Seattle U Redhawks.

-The Bengals are 4-0 in home games.
-Idaho State is ninth in the Big Sky scoring 75.0 points while shooting 46.4% from the field.
+The Bengals are 4-0 on their home court.
+Idaho State has a 1-1 record in games decided by 3 points or fewer.

-The Aggies are 1-4 on the road.
-UC Davis ranks fifth in the Big West with 14.9 assists per game led by Brayden Fagbemi averaging 4.5.
+The Aggies are 1-4 in road games.
+UC Davis is fifth in the Big West giving up 75.7 points while holding opponents to 45.3% shooting.

-TOP PERFORMERS: Caleb Van De Griend is averaging 14.4 points and 6.8 rebounds for the Bengals.
-Martin Kheil is averaging 2.6 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Martin Kheil is shooting 35.1% from beyond the arc with 2.6 made 3-pointers per game for the Bengals, while averaging 11.1 points.
+Caleb Van De Griend is shooting 60.4% and averaging 14.4 points over the past 10 games.

-Connor Sevilla averages 2.5 made 3-pointers per game for the Aggies, scoring 13.6 points while shooting 43.9% from beyond the arc.
-Nils Cooper is averaging 14.9 points and 1.9 steals.
+Nils Cooper is scoring 14.9 points per game and averaging 4.7 rebounds for the Aggies.
+Connor Sevilla is averaging 13.6 points and 2.1 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.